-X BEGIN: is the X dimension to the beginning of the arc cut (diameter)
+X BEGIN: is the X dimension to the beginning of the arc cut (diameter).

-Z BEGIN: is the Z dimension to the beginning of the arc cut
+Z BEGIN: is the Z dimension to the beginning of the arc cut.

-X END: is the X dimension to the end of the arc cut; incremental is from X Begin
+X END: is the X dimension to the end of the arc cut; incremental is from X Begin.

-Z END: is the Z dimension to the end of the arc cut; incremental is from Z Begin
+Z END: is the Z dimension to the end of the arc cut; incremental is from Z Begin.

-RADIUS: is the radius of the arc (not measured in diameter)
+RADIUS: is the radius of the arc, measuring up to 800 inches (not measured in diameter).